guildai/guildai/guild/tests/yaml-utils.md

     >>> "TODO: use signed 32 for random int - ragen -2147483646, 2147483647 - still think about platform specific issues"

+    >>> "TODO: what does `echo: off` in the front matter mean?

+    >>> "TOOD: fix duplicate flags when non-canonical flag name used for resource"

     >>> from guild.yaml_util import encode_yaml

     >>> encode_yaml(1)